drskaf/Perf_Style_Transfer/README.md

    3. is.py: Inception Score, normally 1 -1000, higher is better, unless falling outside the range, meaning more diverse and less authentic. mse.py: Mean Squared Error difference from content images, the lower the more preserved contents.
    5. ssim.py: Structural Similarity Index, the higher value the more preservation to structural information.
    6. ssm.py: Style Similarity Score, the higher the score the more similarity with style reference.
+   7. psnr.py: Peak Signal-to-Noise Ratio, the higher the value the better reconstruction quality of the stylised image.